Paul Dresher

 Dresher's intellectual curiosity extended into avant-garde and experimental music.
 He became aware of composer John Cage during his teenage years but did not develop a strong interest in Cage’s work until the age of 18, after reading Silence, Cage’s influential collection of writings.
 While the book had a profound impact on him, it also posed intellectual challenges, particularly concerning intentionality and harmonic preference.
 It took several years for Dresher to navigate Cage’s ideas and establish his own artistic perspective.

 Though his early musical path did not include opera or music theater, these would later become central to his career.
 Dresher credits his involvement in opera and music theater—initially through collaborations with Rinde Eckert—as a key factor in his professional success.
 Unlike the more limited audiences for concert music, these theatrical forms allowed him to reach broader audiences and sustain a composing career outside the confines of academia.

-He moved up the Bay Area to Dresher in 1973 to learn from Terry Riley at Mills College.
+Dresher moved to the San Francisco Bay Area in 1973, to learn from Terry Riley at Mills College.
 He received his B.A. in music from the University of California, Berkeley and his M.A. in composition from the University of California, San Diego, where he studied with Robert Erickson, Roger Reynolds, Pauline Oliveros, and Bernard Rands.

 He also studied Ghanaian drumming with C. K. and Kobla Ladzekpo, Hindustani classical music with Krishna Bhatt and Nikhil Banerjee, and Balinese and Javanese music.

 Dresher's music has been variously described as minimalist and postminimalist.
 Dresher himself, poking fun at the latter term (which he perceives as fairly meaningless), has referred to himself as a "pre-maximalist," hence the name of his record label, MinMax.

 Dresher served on the board of directors for the American Music Center from 1994 through 2000.

 Recordings of Dresher's works are available on the Lovely Music, New World, CRI, Music and Arts, O.O.
 Discs, BMG/Catalyst, MinMax, Starkland, and New Albion labels.